VanshikaTanwar/VSD-Digital_VLSI_SoC_Planning/README.md

 7. Remove/reduce the newly introduced violations with the introduction of custom inverter cell by modifying design parameters.
 8. Once synthesis has accepted our custom inverter we can now run floorplan and placement and verify the cell is accepted in PnR flow.
 9. Do Post-Synthesis timing analysis with OpenSTA tool.
-10. Make timing ECO fixes to remove all violations.
-11. Replace the old netlist with the new netlist generated after timing ECO fix and implement the floorplan, placement and cts.
+10. Replace the old netlist with the new netlist generated after timing ECO fix and implement the floorplan, placement and cts.
-12. Post-CTS OpenROAD timing analysis.
-13. Explore post-CTS OpenROAD timing analysis by removing 'sky130_fd_sc_hd__clkbuf_1' cell from clock buffer list variable 'CTS_CLK_BUFFER_LIST'.